 When my hair conditioner ran out before I found another clearance deal, I decided to see if I could make my own.
 After a few rounds of experimenting, I ended up with a conditioner that I like better than any commercial conditioner that I’ve ever tried.
 It takes me less than five minutes to make; costs very little to put together; and leaves even my oldest daughter’s crazy-long locks easy to brush.
-I also love that I know exactly what’s in it (not much) and that I can pick a different fragrance every time I make it.
+I also love that I know exactly what’s in it (not much) and that I can use essential oils to customize it to my hair’s needs.

 Want to try my recipe for yourself?
 Here’s my latest formula (recently tweaked for longer shelf life):

-- A carrier oil (coconut, jojoba, Moroccan, sweet almond, etc.)
+- A carrier oil (jojoba, coconut, sweet almond, etc.)